iwarner/CodeBlender-Middleman/source/localizable/docs/git.md

 The next task to tackle is how we get the latest files for the project.
 These should all be contained within a [GIT][] repository.

-The project manager will setup the required account.
+The project manager will set-up the required account.
 You should then be able to find and use the SSH Clone URL

 Once the project is cloned, it will automatically look for the Library files